Logo

 parol now provides a whole ecosystem of tools including an Extension for Visual Studio Code and a Language Server.

 As of version 0.24.0 generated parsers can recover from syntax errors automatically.
-This means that the parser usually does not stop parsing the input after the first syntax error occurs, and instead tries to synchronize with the input in order to continue the analysis accordingly.
+This means that the parser usually doesn't stop parsing the input after the first syntax error occurs, and instead tries to synchronize with the input in order to continue the analysis accordingly.